 To associate a teacher to a group in a course, then the teacher needs to be added to the group as well.
 By default, teachers can see members of all groups but by tweaking the permissions for the teacher role (https://docs.moodle.org/33/en/Override_permissions) you can restrict the view to just those users who are members of the same group as that teacher; simply unset the Access all groups permission.

-Our popular hands-on training courses cover the essentials that you need to know as a Course creator http://www.howtomoodle.com/moodle-services/moodle-training/ or a Site administrator http://www.howtomoodle.com/moodle-services/moodle-training/.
+Our popular hands-on training courses cover the essentials you need to know as a Course creator http://www.howtomoodle.com/moodle-services/moodle-training/ or a Moodle administrator http://www.howtomoodle.com/moodle-services/moodle-training/.

-If you would like to get more out of your Moodle site, get in touch with us on 0330 660 1111 or contact us at http://info.howtomoodle.com/moodle-services/moodle-training/contact-us to talk about our training and consultancy offerings.
+If you would like to get more out of your Moodle site, we'd love to help.
+Call us on 0330 660 1111 or contact us via http://info.howtomoodle.com/moodle-services/moodle-training/contact-us.